LOOSE-LIPS/loose-lips-2.0/src/routes/blog/picks-yants-playing-favourites/index.md

 banner:
   - imported/picks-yants-playing-favourites/image1042.jpeg
 description: >-
-  Pulsing, bouncin&#39;, swervin&#39; tunnel vision Techno.
+  Pulsing, bouncin', swervin' tunnel vision Techno.
 A crucial craft within the Loose Lips aesthetic, and one which has been honed by Yant, a DJ and producer whose work has been played in Fabric, Berghain.
-Bassiani, the Ritz Hotel&#39;s secret sex dungeon, basically everywhere important.
-We&#39;re very excited to share a few of this sesh necromancer&#39;s [...]Read More...
+Bassiani, the Ritz Hotel's secret sex dungeon, basically everywhere important.
+We're very excited to share a few of this sesh necromancer's [...]Read More...
 published: true
 tags: feature
 featured: false